-Once your completed application has been reviewed, logbook approved and a date has been set for your oral exam you will receive a letter outlining the date, time and location.
-Scheduling of oral exams is based on availability of suitable panel members and the number of applicants applying for similar CoCs.
-Your oral exam could take place up to a few months after the BoE has received your complete application and you should allow approximately one hour for the exam.
+Once your completed application has been reviewed, logbook approved and a date has been set for your oral examination, you will receive an email outlining the date and time of your online examination.
+Scheduling of oral examinations is based on availability of suitable panel members and the number of applicants applying for similar CoCs.
+Your oral examination could take place up to a few months after the Board has received your complete application and you should allow approximately 1 hour for the examination.

-An oral examination panel consists of three members who will mostly be senior colleagues from the extractives industry relevant to your CoC.
-A member of the Board’s Secretariat is also present to ensure the Boards processes and procedures are followed.
-In some instances, such as moderation, the Board wishes for observers to be present during an oral exam.
-If this is the case you will be asked for permission prior to your exam.
+An oral examination panel consists of 3 members who will mostly be senior colleagues from the extractives industry relevant to your CoC.
+A member of the Board’s Secretariat is also present to ensure the Board’s processes and procedures are followed.
+In some instances, such as moderation, the Board wishes for observers to be present during an oral examination.
+If this is the case, you will be asked for permission prior to your examination.

-The panel will assess you against the benchmarks set out in the High Level Oral Exam Framework [PDF, 243 KB].
 The panel will use workplace-based scenarios to assess you against these benchmarks.
-The scenarios may include follow up questions.
+The scenarios may include follow-up questions.
 You will be asked to demonstrate the application of your skills and/or knowledge relevant to the CoC.
 This means that the panel will expect you to talk about the scenarios you have been presented with, including the actions you would take, putting into practice what you have learnt and explaining why you have taken the action(s).

-Each competency has a range of topics which can be found in the High Level Oral Exam Framework on page 3.
+Each competency has a range of topics that can be found on page 3 in the High level framework for oral examination requirements.

 For more information, see our oral examination policies.

-It can take up to 2-3 weeks after your oral exam for a response to come back from the BoE on the outcome of your overall application.
+It can take up to 2-3 weeks after your oral examination for a response from the Board on the outcome of your overall application.

-If the BoE finds you not yet competent and declines your application for your Ventilation officer CoC you will receive a letter including extracts from the report from your oral examination.
-This will assist you in preparation should you wish to reapply.
+If the Board finds you not yet competent and refuses your application for your ventilation officer CoC, you will receive a letter including the report from your oral examination.
+This will assist you to prepare, should you wish to reapply.